ppc64le/build-scripts/eclipse-che/che-init-plugin-broker/ubi8/README.md

-# Steps for creating che-plugin-broker docker image on POWER
+# Steps for creating che-init-plugin-broker docker image on POWER

 1. Ensure that Latest docker version should be installed